base234/hyper-privacy-backend/README.md

 # Privacy-First Ad Recommendation Engine
-A next-generation ad recommendation engine that delivers hyper-relevant suggestions without tracking personal data.
+A next-generation ad recommendation engine that delivers hyper-relevant suggestions leaving your personal data in your device.

 ## Overview

-This project demonstrates how to create effective ad recommendations while respecting user privacy.
-Traditional ad targeting relies on collecting vast amounts of personal data, creating privacy concerns.
-Our solution uses contextual analysis and privacy-preserving techniques to provide relevant recommendations without tracking users.
+Traditional Ad targeting relies on collecting vast amounts of data which also includes your personal data, thus creating privacy concerns.

+The project creates effective Ad recommendations while respecting user privacy.
+It uses contextual analysis and privacy-preserving techniques (Privacy Layer) to provide relevant recommendations without tracking users.

 ## Key Features